Mission Foods

 How many accounts does the route have and where is the warehouse located?

-This route has 20 accounts that include popular grocery stores.
+This route has 9 accounts delivering to popular grocery stores.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?